Skip to main content

 Contact Us

 If you are interested in working with our lab or joining one of our studies please contact Rawnaq Behnam at rbehnam@health.ucsd.edu or our principal investigator Dr. Tala Al-Rousan talrousan@health.ucsd.edu.
+Learn more on the Displacement and Health Research Center website.

 Twitter: @dhrescenter